wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.9.1 =

+* Moved the Contact Methods metabox to the Advanced settings page, and added a description for its intended use.

 = Version 6.9 =

 * Standard version: *12221 lines in 42 files, with 51 classes and 409 functions*